Distributed engineering, honestly.

 8 Async-First Companies and What Their Engineering Teams Do Differently

-GitLab, Automattic, Basecamp, Doist, GitHub, Notion, Buffer, and Zapier all run async-first engineering teams.
-Here is what they have in common and how smaller teams can apply the same patterns.
+GitLab, Automattic, Basecamp, Doist, GitHub, Notion, Buffer, and Zapier.
+What these 8 async-first companies have in common — and how smaller teams can apply the same playbook.

 Trends Shaping the Future of Async Handoff